FoxVFoxyF/clown/README.md

 # clown
 clown allows you to connect character ai to discord on ALT ACC(NOT bot acc) program is really simple and my first.
-The code is not obfuscated or complicated allat, so if you are afraid of a virus, check this or send it to [gpt4/3.5](https://chatgpt.com)
+The code isnt obfuscated or complicated allat, so if you are afraid of a virus, check this or send it to [gpt4/3.5](https://chatgpt.com)
 > [!IMPORTANT]
 > you will need to download the following things ...i know i know ;<